Romney arrives in Denver for debate, wins Elway's endorsement

 Romney arrived in Denver Monday night, two days before his first debate against President Barack Obama, holding a rally and picking up the endorsement of Elway, the legendary Denver Broncos football player and two-time Super Bowl champion.

-Elway briefly addressed the raucous crowd of more than 5,000 Romney supporters, introducing the Republican candidate and firing up the crowd with a reference to Sunday’s Broncos win over the Oakland Raiders.
+Elway briefly addressed the raucous crowd of more than 5,000 Romney supporters, introducing the Republican as “the next president of the United States.”

-“I must say, today has been a very good day, not only because of what happened yesterday, but because I get the opportunity to introduce you to the next president of the United States, Governor Mitt Romney.”

 Romney addressed the upcoming debates, noting that “there’s a lot of interest surrounding the debates, and people want to know who’s going to win.”